SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 The "SCADA" widgets inspect uploaded SVG files for placeholders.
 These placeholders are replaced by actual values from devices.
 Placeholders have a specific syntax and can be used anywhere in the SVG file.
 To add a placeholder, enter the name of the placeholder in double curly braces using your design application or a text editor.

-When creating SVG files, we recommend to use [https://boxy-svg.com/](https://boxy-svg.com/).
+When creating SVG files, it is recommended to use [https://boxy-svg.com/](https://boxy-svg.com/).
 It is an easy to use, quality chrome extension.

 	<text class="text" xt-anchor="middle" x="100" y="236.982125" width="200" ...>
 		{{batteryValue}}